 Meaning: excellent; impressive; somewhere between “fine” and “great”

-Catchphrase DJ Tanner from "Full House," “cool beans” is a nonsense phrase that’s been in use since the 1960s, though not popular until the TV show.
-It’s roots are unknown, though one investigation into its etymology found that it possibly stems from the mid-19th century “some beans,” which comes from the phrase “full of beans.”
+Catchphrase of DJ Tanner from "Full House," “cool beans” is a nonsense phrase that’s been in use since the 1960s, though it was not popular until the TV show.
+Its roots are unknown, though one investigation into its etymology found that it possibly stems from the mid-19th century “some beans,” which comes from the phrase “full of beans.”
 The horse-racing jargon referred to animals passing wind to increase their speed.

 Meaning: What’s your problem?

 Continuing the tradition of slang being born or popularized in movies, “What’s your damage?” is one of the most iconic and enduring phrases from Daniel Waters’ teen satire “Heathers."
 Waters admits to borrowing some of the movie’s famous lines from people around him: This one came from a young girl at a summer camp where he was a counselor.

 Meaning: a dismissal that expresses anger or frustration with someone

 “The Simpsons” has been a mainstay of American television for three decades, and its distinctive animation style, characters, and humor have infused pop culture from the moment it aired.
 Bart Simpson’s famous catchphrase is one of the show's most influential, but it’s one the writers can’t claim for themselves.
 Voice actor Nancy Cartwright says it was an ad-lib at one of the first table reads of the show, and stuck.

 Meaning: become excited or enthusiastic about a favored subject or activity, especially those considered to be out of the cultural mainstream